Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 ### Assign permissions to your application to read secrets from Key Vault

-Copy the out to Notepad for later use.
+Copy the output to text editor for later use.
 It should be in the following format:

         {
           "principalId": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",